RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   Note: if you want to use `PuTTY` on a client machine you will need to convert the private key into a `.ppk` file using `PuTTYgen` on that machine, see advice on the internet for how to do this.

 - Check if you have an active firewall with `sudo ufw status`: it is up to you whether you use one or not.
 In my case, I had a single machine on the public internet and so there was no value in enabling `ufw`, I could just control access via the network firewall of the same machine.
 If you _do_ choose to activate `ufw`, make sure that, when the instructions below indicate that a port should be opened for incoming TCP connections, you do so in `ufw` as well as on the network firewall.

+- Decide on the port you will use for `ssh` access: you may leave it as port 22 or you may choose a different port: open that port for in-bound TCP access on the network firewall (and in `ufw` if it is active), edit `/etc/ssh/sshd_config`, remove the `#` from the line `#port 22`, change the port number, `sudo daemon-reload` to load the new configuration and then restart the `ssh` service with `sudo systemctl restart ssh`; log back in again and remove in-bound TCP access on port 22.
+You will then need to add `-p <portnumber>` to all of the `ssh` and `autossh` command-lines below.

 # Secure Your HTTP Servers
 We will only be exposing the HTTP servers to browsers that have installed a client certificate which we have consciously chosen to provide but it is still worth making sure that the HTTP servers are as secure as possible in case the client certificate and its key is somehow spread to a bad actor.
 Some [tips for Apache2](https://help.dreamhost.com/hc/en-us/articles/226327268-The-most-important-steps-to-take-to-make-an-Apache-server-more-secure):